 She also tries to show the 'fear' faced by women in public space, for example in photo (Figure: 7), taken possibly on a hot afternoon when most people are resting after lunch.
 The image is striking and has a certain poetry to it, with the empty street and the backs of the chador clad retreating women facing us down the grey and desolate road.
 Her caption reads "Young girls cannot appear in public at times like this, as it is not regarded as safe and they should be accompanied by another person.
 Boys however do not face such limitations".
-In photo (Appendix: 13) she continues with this line, noting that girls did not allow her to show their faces in the photographer herself asking two more girls questions, again their backs to the camera and wearing all black.
+In photo (Appendix: 13) she continues with this line, noting that girls did not allow her to show their faces in the photograph while she was interviewing them.
+Here we see a small huddle of the photographer herself asking two more girls questions, again their backs to the camera and wearing all black.
 She comments that "girls don't allow you to take their photos because they feel they need permission from their families".